Chaunhewie/stata-dta-in-python/README.rst

 Stata dta in Python
 ###################

+Thanks for https://github.com/jrfiedler/stata-dta-in-python.git .
+This repo version entends for dta formats 118 while origin repo was inplemented for dta formats 117, 115, and 114)

 This is a package for using Stata .dta files in Python.
 The main functionality of the package is in its ``Dta`` class and subclasses, which encapsulate the information from a .dta file, and provide methods for adding, replacing, or deleting this information.

 You can create ``Dta`` objects from .dta files or from iterables of Python values.
 You can manipulate ``Dta`` objects in basic ways (add observations, replace data values, rename data variables etc.), and you can save ``Dta`` objects to .dta files.